international employment law firm alliance L&E Global

 Mandatory for any business, this document includes: i) an inventory of the risks identified in each of the business units of work; ii) the classification of these risks; and iii) proposals for actions to be implemented.

-The DUERP should be updated once a year, at a minimum.
+The DUERP should be updated once a year, at a minimum and must be submitted to the CSE for consultation.

 The Labour Inspector will check that safety rules in the company are adhered to.
 Where an employer is negligent, the powers of the Labour Inspector are the following: